AdrianPiccini/Abstract_ClassAndMethods/README.md

 # Abstract_ClassAndMethods

-PT-BR - Apenas deixando salvo um projeto semelhante aos anteriores, porém treinando com classes e métodos abstratos.

-ENG - Just saving a project similar to the previous ones, but training with abstract classes and methods.
+# PT-BR
+Treinando com classes e métodos abstratos.
+Neste projeto, será iniciado três figuras com formatos distintos.
+Solicitando as informações sobre cada uma e as iniciando com base nos dados inseridos.

+# ENG
+Training with abstract classes and methods.
+In this project, three figures with different formats will be studied.
+Requesting information about each one and how to start based on the data entered.